 Have you been wanting to improve your culinary skills, but don't know where to start?

-Spend the week in Maine with Chef Frank and team, and get fully immersed in taking your traditional foods culinary skills to the next level.
+Spend the week in Maine with Chef Frank and get fully immersed in taking your traditional foods culinary skills to the next level.
 Information that will stay with you for a lifetime.
 This is the most comprehensive workshop that Chef Frank has ever taught.

 Learn tried and true traditional foods culinary techniques